-Vocabulary knowledge: Research indicates a positive correlation between the knowledge of signed language vocabulary and print vocabulary of a spoken language (Hermans, Knoors, Ormel, & Verhoeven, 2008; Hermans, et al., 2010; Strong & Prinz, 1997).
+Knowledge of signed language vocabulary correlates with knowledge of the print vocabulary of a spoken language (Hermans, Knoors, Ormel, & Verhoeven, 2008; Hermans et al., 2010; Strong & Prinz, 1997).
 Strong and Prinz (1997) found that deaf children with higher facility in ASL outperformed children in the lowest ASL ability level in English literacy, regardless of age and IQ.
-Fish, Hoffmeister and Thrasher (2005) found a positive correlation between scores on a test of rare ASL vocabulary and scores on a test of English reading comprehension.
-In a meta-analysis, Mayberry, Giudice and Lieberman (2011) found that in eight studies where vocabulary was measured, it predicted 35% of the variance in reading ability.
+Fish, Hoffmeister, and Thrasher (2005) found a positive correlation between scores on a test of rare ASL vocabulary and scores on a test of English reading comprehension.
+In a meta-analysis, Mayberry, del Giudice, and Lieberman (2011) found that in eight studies where vocabulary was measured, it predicted 35% of the variance in reading ability.
 These studies suggest that vocabulary knowledge in a sign language can contribute to reading skill in a spoken language, despite the difference in language modality, and can thus serve as an L1 mediator of development in an L2 (here, English reading).
-Syntactic knowledge: Syntactic knowledge also predicts reading comprehension (Chamberlain & Mayberry, 2008; Miller, et al., 2012).
-For example, Chamberlain and Mayberry (2008) found that skilled deaf adult readers of English scored higher on a test of ASL syntax.
-The authors further demonstrated that ASL syntactic ability contributed unique variance to the English reading performance when the effects of nonverbal IQ, exposure to print, and Manually Coded English comprehension were controlled.